spakowiczlab/tmesig/README.md

 1. Buffa, F. M., et al. "Large meta-analysis of multiple cancers reveals a common, compact and highly prognostic hypoxia metagene."
 British journal of cancer 102.2 (2010): 428-435.
 2. Benej, M., et al. "Oxygen demand driven tumor hypoxia – a new perspective on the genesis and treatment of hypoxia." _submitted_
+3. Balanis et al. "Pan-cancer Convergence to a Small-Cell Neuroendocrine Phenotype that Shares Susceptibilities with Hematological Malignancies" Cancer Cell (2019)